 ABOUT THE FOUNDER

 Anthony Shelton has profound experience in the music world.
-His experience has ranged from performing with the world-renowned Texas Southern University's Ocean of Soul and Southern University and A&M College Human Jukebox to co-writing the pre-show for Super Bowl XLVII.
+His experience has ranged from performing with the world-renowned ensembles of Texas Southern University and Southern University and A&M College to founding a successful nonprofit.

 Mr. Shelton's post secondary education began with a 36-week formal intensive music training at the Department of the Navy School of Music.
 He graduated with honors and received certification that is equivalent to a music performance degree from the Berkeley School of Music.
 In 2014 Mr. Shelton earned his Bachelor of Music Degree in Music Composition with an emphasis in Music Technology and Jazz Studies from Georgia Southern University; he also graduated Cum Laude.
 He earned his Double Masters of Music Degree in Composition and Instrumental Conducting from Georgia Southern University in the fall of 2017.

 Mr. Shelton is the first African-American musician to perform with the Louisiana Youth Orchestra and 1 of 3 trumpeters selected in the entire state.
 After high school he went on to perform in Texas Southern University's marching band and choir.
 He progressed into a decorated 25 year performance career in the United States military which includes: United States Marine Corps Bands, Mississippi’s 41st Army National Guard Band, 434th Signal Corps Army Drill, Concert, Jazz, and Top 40s Pop Bands, and South Carolina's 246th Army National Guard Band.
-During his time in the military bands he served as a principle trumpeter and French hornist, vocalist, emcee, choreographer, and staff music arranger while performing in the marching concert, jazz, brass and rock bands as well as in the jazz combo and a featured soloist
+During his time in the military bands he served as a principle trumpeter and French hornist, vocalist, emcee, choreographer, and staff music arranger while performing in the marching, concert, jazz, brass and Top 40's bands as well as in the jazz combo and as a featured soloist.

 In addition to his military experience, Mr. Shelton has exceptional performance experience on the collegiate level as well.
 He has performed with Texas Southern University, Southern University Bands, and Georgia Southern University bands.